 A popular “cat furniture,” these cat condos also known as cat trees come in all shapes, sizes, and features.
 There are simple ones that simply provide the much needed and essential vertical space for the cats and there are also fancy cat condos that come with a sleeping area, an assortment of toys, and also a hammock.
 There are several available online and for cat parents who are into DIYs, there are also several tutorials online.

-Another “cat furniture” that is much loved by cats and their owners are the cat shelves.
-These are padded shelves installed by the windows, to allow cats to either do their regular sunbathing or simply take a peek of the outdoors.
+Another “cat furniture” that is much loved by cats and their owners are cat sills.
+These are sill cradles installed on windows, to allow cats to either do their regular sunbathing or simply take a peek of the outdoors.
 These will surely keep the cats distracted away from the countertops, as surely, the squirrels playing by the nearby tree will keep them entertained all day long.

 A wonderful addition to the cat shelves, these cat bridges provide additional areas to explore for the cats.
 The cat bridges also allow cats to have a fun experience threading through it.
 Most cats also often lounge by these bridges, as it serves as a perfect hammock as well.
 Bonus point – they look great in any house!

-Make the Counter a “Boring” Place for the Cat, Make it Less Enticing
+Make the Kitchen Counter a “Boring” Place for the Cat, Make it Less Enticing

 The curiosity of a cat is often compared to that of a child.
 If an adult is doing something, they would want to be there too.
 They might even offer to help or take part in what you are doing.
 This could also be one of the reasons why your cat is always on the counter whenever you’re in the kitchen.
 To avoid this, make the counter a less enticing place with the steps below